 - Other media outlets related to your mission

 - Networks or associations that work in your field

-You’ve put in plenty of hard work to get your new nonprofit organization up and running!
-That’s a real testament to your own passion and the value of your mission.
+You’ve put in plenty of hard work to get your new nonprofit organization up and running.
+That’s a real testament both to your passion and the value of your mission.

 In addition to building scalable methods into your structures from the very beginning, go ahead and identify some tools that you’ll need in the future, like:

 - Volunteer, member, and staff management tools